Estimated reading time: 6 minutes

 We understand school buses are safer than cars in most situations.
 There are other considerations to think about in regard to keeping kids safe on school buses and around school buses.

 In recent years there were several news stories about children at bus stops being hit by cars.
 Laws are in place meant to protect students who are getting off and on a school bus.
-It is illegal for drivers to pass a school bus while dropping off or picking up passengers, regardless of the direction of approach.
+It is illegal for drivers to pass a school bus while it is dropping off or picking up passengers, regardless of the direction of approach.

 The National Association of State Directors of Pupil Transportation Services conducts a one-day count of illegal school bus passing incidents throughout the U.S. In the 2017-18 school year, school bus drivers in 38 states participated and recorded 83,944 incidents during that one-day count.
 NASPDTS extrapolated that as many as 15 million vehicles could be illegally passing school buses and their students each 180-day school year.

 Drivers should follow the speed limit and slow down in school zones and near bus stops.
 Remember to stay alert and look for kids who may be trying to get to or from the school bus.